-The report documenting the development, application, and demonstration of the regional groundwater aquifer model is scheduled to be completed during 2005.
+The report documenting the development, application, and demonstration of the regional groundwater aquifer model was scheduled to be completed during 2005.
+In the future, ongoing applications of the regional groundwater model are anticipated to evaluate specific groundwater-related issues.

 The Commission will offer technical assistance to local units of government on matter related to groundwater management.
 This assistance will be documented in letter reports, as appropriate.